-The Company obtained shareholder approval in fiscal year 1995 for the material terms of the Company's Management Incentive Plan and Long Range Performance Incentive Plan to qualify performance based executive officer compensation under such plans for deductibility by the Company under Section 162 (m) of the Internal Revenue Code.
+The Company obtained shareholder approval in fiscal year 1995 for the material terms of the Company's Management Incentive Plan and Long Range Performance Incentive Plan to qualify performance based executive officer compensation under such plans for exemption from the limit on deductibility imposed by Section 162(m) of the Internal Revenue Code.
+The ECC retains the discretion to make special awards, such as the additional awards described above, that do not qualify for exemption under Section 162(m).